EddyDavies/welcome-matrix-tool-python/README.md

 This app keeps track of roles within a group chat.
 It has a keyword that the app responds to ("example") and then the rest of the interface is put together from emoji reactions and replies.

+It also greets new members of a room with the message:

+> Hi welcome USER_NAME to the ROOM_NAME chat!
+Would you mind introducing yourself? 👋

 ## Getting started

 1. Clone the repo or fork the REPL